better-internet/radworks-docs/docs/connecting-to-ethereum/setting-up-wallet.md

 ## Linking your Radicle ID

 Now that your wallet is connected, the next step is to link your Radicle ID to your Ethereum address.
-This will mean that we can find your Ethereum address based on your Radicle ID and vice versa.
+This means that your Ethereum address can be found based on your Radicle ID and vice versa.

 Start by clicking **Link your ID**.